-Copyright Bob Golding, Bristol, UK The photographs and text for 'The Absent Elephant' story above are copyright and may not be reproduced in whole or in part without written permission from Bob Golding, Charlton, Abbots Leigh Road, Leigh Woods, Bristol BS8 3PX, England, phone 0117 973 5920, email bob.golding@natural-habitats.co.uk.
-This PDF version of 'The Absent Elephant' can be read on-screen here (just scroll down), or downloaded and printed for easier reading.
-See website www.bobgolding.co.uk, then click on top button 'True Short Stories', then click on title required.
+The photographs and text for 'The Absent Elephant' story above are copyright and may not be reproduced in whole or in part without written permission from Bob Golding, Charlton, Abbots Leigh Road, Leigh Woods, Bristol BS8 3PX, England, phone 0117 973 5920, email bob.golding@natural-habitats.co.uk.
+This PDF version of 'The Absent Elephant' can be read on-screen here (just scroll), OR downloaded to your computer OR printed for reading at any time.
+This story is available on website www.bobgolding.co.uk, then click on top button 'Short Stories', then click on title required.